 your customers who will decide whether your innovations are ‘successful’ or not through purchases and repurchases, so it is important to consider their opinions and feedback in the product development process.
 You can do this in a variety of ways, for example, through focus groups or customer testing or tasting with prototypes.

-The food industry is largely made up of smaller brands and companies falling within the SME space which makes the overall food innovation gap larger due to the limited resources and finances in the beginning of their journeys.
+The food industry is largely made up of smaller brands and companies falling within the SME space.
+This makes the overall food innovation gap larger due to the limited resources in the beginning of their journey.

 One of the challenges of closing the food innovation gap is the need to increase both consumer and investor confidence in the quality and safety of our food and beverage products globally.

 Without investments and research time, innovation would not be possible.
-Equally, without consumer interest and brands who are keen to improve their products and services, for the good of the consumer, the environment, or otherwise, innovation would not exist at the level it does today.
+Equally, without consumer interest and brands who are keen to improve their products and services, innovation would not exist.

-I believe that closing the food innovation gap will lead to enhanced growth in our industry through the improvement of products, packaging, and even pricing so as to make our foods and beverages more inclusive, affordable, and better quality overall.
+I believe that closing the food innovation gap will lead to enhanced growth in our industry.
+Through the improvement of products, packaging, and even pricing.
+Making our foods and beverages more inclusive, affordable, and better quality overall.

-To make sure that you do not fall victim to the Food Innovation Gap in your company, get in touch and I will work with you to build a formal plan for success, and ensure that you develop and implement the right innovation strategies and practices for your business.
+To make sure that you do not fall victim to the Food Innovation Gap in your company, get in touch.
+I will work with you to build a formal plan for success.
+I will also ensure that you develop and implement the right innovation strategies and practices for your business.

 iNewtrition is an Innovation as a Service (IaaS) agency for the functional food & beverage, and health & wellness industries.
-We provide agile customer solutions, end-to-end support, or can simply help you overcome specific bottlenecks to fast track innovation and product development.
+We provide agile customer solutions and end-to-end support.
+Or can simply help you overcome specific bottlenecks to fast track innovation and product development.
 The services and expertise we offer are on-demand and available to you instantly via our online booking platform.
 Our skills combined cover every step of your innovation journey, from feasibility study, product design or development, to post-launch scale-up.
 Contact Raphaelle at [email protected] to start your journey.